 Had she asked me, I would have told her she was wasting her time.
 She knew better.
 Or perhaps she just hadn’t used her label maker.

-The closer we get to a child, the more we think we understand them, the less likely we are to maintain an open and creative perspective on them.
+The closer we get to a child, the more we think we understand them, the less likely we are to maintain an open-minded perspective on them.
 The more we label them, the more likely we are to limit our approaches and methodology.
 The less likely we are to try new things.

-As you educate yourself, which I hope you will, I challenge you to use the information to keep your mind open and flexible.
-Your "verbal learner" might surprise you by diving into a colored tape project.
-Your "physical learner" may suddenly want to read about Mozart.
+As you educate yourself, I challenge you to use the information you gain to keep your mind open and flexible.
+Your “verbal learner” might surprise you by diving into a hands-on colored tape project.
+Your “physical learner” may suddenly want to read about Mozart.
 The possibilities are endless because children, and for that matter all of us, are in a constant state of change.

-I challenge you not to label your students - even in your own mind.
-We DO have better label makers today.
-Labels that are more specific, descriptive, informational, and politically correct.
+Try not to label your students – even in your own mind.
+We do have better labels today.
+Labels that are more specific, descriptive, and informative.
 Learning disabilities are now learning differences.
-The "kid who couldn't follow directions" now has auditory processing difficulty.
+The “kid who couldn’t follow directions” now has auditory processing difficulty.

-I am saying is that using them as hipper, snazzier, 21st century ways to label students is a bad idea.
-If you want to become a creative, brilliant problem-solving teacher, use these labels as ways to educate yourself, not to pigeon-hole your students.
+I am saying is that using them as hipper, snazzier, 21st-century-ways to label your students is a bad idea.
+If you want to become a creative, brilliant problem-solving teacher, use these labels only as ways to educate yourself, not to pigeon-hole your students.